 If you’re an admin logged in to the Admin Portal, you can edit a user’s voicemail settings on the Users tab.
 In the section labeled “Voicemail”, you can edit whether you wish to receive a notification email, if you wish to attach the recording as a .wav file, or if you wish to have the recording deleted from the voicemail box after the email is sent.

-In the OnSIP app, individual users can update their personal voicemail settings by going to the Voicemail page.
-Under the “Notify Email” section under Settings, users can select one of four options:
+In the OnSIP app, individual users can update their personal voicemail settings by clicking Settings in the voicemail column of the home dashboard.
+Under the “Notify Email” section under Voicemail Settings, users can select one of four options:

 - No email - Users will not receive any email notification for new voicemail messages.